The Yule Blog

 Walter Russell Mead’s Yule Blog has been a Christmas tradition since The American Interest’s “Via Meadia” blog first published it for the 2009–10 Christmastide.
 This wonderful, if sometimes laid-aside, season in the Christian calendar runs from Christmas Eve to Epiphany (January 6).
 Mead’s “Twelvetide” reflections have shepherded many into remembering not just the history but the meaning of Christmas and the Yuletide season.

-Providence is thrilled to host the Yule Blog for a third year.
+Providence is thrilled to host the Yule Blog.
 Such excitement is appropriate.
 As Walter writes, “Christianity is the living force behind American liberal ideology as well as American conservativism.”

 Providence understands that as we let go of the meaning of Christmas, we deracinate ourselves from our collective memory of Christendom, and thereby such virtues as “humility, forbearance, honesty, and tolerance begin to fade from our common life.”
 The loss of such Christian memory bodes ill for our republic, and what bodes ill for our republic bodes ill for the world.